liuchunchi/draft-liu-nasr-requirements/draft-liu-nasr-requirements.md

 ## Future Requirement 2: Packet Steering and Preventive Mechanisms

 In sensitive data routing use case, it is certainly necessary to know and verify the transit path of a packet using POT mechanisms.
-However, it is too late to have the data already exposed to the insecure devices and risk leakage.
+However, it might be too late to have the data already exposed to the insecure devices and risk leakage.
 There should be packet steering mechanisms or other preventive measures that help traffic stay in the desired path.
-For example, doing an egress filtering check before sending to the next hop, preventing sending packet to a device with non-desirable attribute.
+For example, doing an egress check before sending to the next hop, preventing sending packet to a device with a non-desirable attribute.

-The mailing list and side meeting has received requests to this requirement, but also agreed this may not be part of the initial scope of NASR-- it is a topic to be included in the next stage of NASR when rechartering.
+The mailing list and side meeting has received requests to this requirement, it should fall in NASR interest, but also agreed this may not be part of the initial scope of NASR-- it is a topic to be included in the next stage of NASR when rechartering.

 # Commonly Asked Questions and Answers